 Caller: I mean I've been doing this for 40 years with live theater shows with food Like, it's a real problem, as you probably know, kids are really not getting the vegetables that they need.

 CK: Well, I have six kids, I can't say that anything I've done has been particularly helpful.
 The only thing I finally got to is I don't make you know, it's just one meal for everybody.
 And if you don't want to eat it, have a piece of fruit.
 Obviously, you can pick vegetable preparations that are slightly sweeter, use a guest streak, you know, which is a sauce which might have a little bit of sweet and sour in it.
 You can roast like sweet potatoes, roasted, even cut into slabs are great.
 But I think it's about finding big umami flavors, right?
 I mean, create vegetable dishes with a lot of roasting going on.
 Some charring, maybe something on top, that has, as I said, sweet and sour.
 Just to get big flavors into vegetables.
 I would say that's the best thing I've done.
 And that seems to work.
-Okay, Sarah, what about you?
+Okay, Sara, what about you?

 SM: Well, I was going to say, you know, for starters, if there's a little bit like what you just suggested that there's some way you could get the kids involved, coming up with dips and then you know, with the crudity, but also having them pick out a vegetable a week.
 And you know, then you go back and cook with that, and then they sort of own it more.
 You know, another approach would be to start with a sweeter vegetable like artichokes and asparagus, they're naturally sweet.
 Of course, carrots and sweet potatoes are too, but so is eggplant, zucchini, you know, maybe roast them and then maybe sprinkle some toasted breadcrumbs on top to finish, maybe even with a little bit of parmesan in it.
 I mean, there's spiralizers now, but years ago, I just took a regular peeler and peeled the carrot.
 And then took those peels and made a pasta dish very quickly, with some chicken broth, and it comes out really sweet and nice.
 And you can put other things in there as well.
 You know, you could do that with broccoli stems, too.

 CK: There's one other thing, Jose Andres, the chef, his mother would just essentially boil a bunch of vegetables, put them on a platter with olive oil on top, the salt.
 And that was sort of always there on the table.
 That might be something that just is always part of what you're serving is not a bad idea, either.
-But I like Sarah suggestions, good ideas.
+But I like Sara suggestions, good ideas.
 The only thing I would end on is I wouldn't talk to kids about eating vegetables.
 That's it's something that we're assuming they don't want to do.

 Caller: Exactly.
 Yeah,